Lost packages. Damaged products and shipping containers. Hidden fees. The shipping industry in a nutshell.

 If you set your standard shipping rate too low, you risk losing money on orders by paying for shipping out of your own pocket.
 If you set your shipping rate too high, you risk scaring off customers who are unwilling to pay for extra fees.

-Using regular mail services means that you handle the entire fulfillment process—including packaging, postage, and shipping labels—so you’ll need to manually set a rate that covers your costs without turning your customers away.
+Using regular mail services means you handle the entire fulfillment process—including packaging, postage, and shipping labels—so you’ll need to manually set a rate that covers your costs without turning your customers away.
 There are many different ways to calculate how much your business should charge for shipping, so you’ll have to experiment to find one that fits your store and industry.

 Since shipping costs are largely based on shipment weight and distance, one method for finding an appropriate shipping rate is to determine the average weight of your shipments (based on the weight of your products and which combination of products customers usually order).

-Add together the individual weights of all of your products and divide them by the size of your catalogue.
+Add together the individual weights of all of your products and divide them by the size of your catalog.
 Take that average weight and multiply it by the average amount of items in an order.

 Once you’ve found your average order weight, contact your mail carrier to find out how much it would cost to ship a package of that weight.
 Be sure to check how much your carrier would charge for shipping to all of your shipping zones.